 Raul Gonzalez is best known for his energetic and versatile approaches to painting, drawing, performance and dance.
 His abstract paintings and socially-charged drawings have been exhibited locally and nationally.
 Raul holds an MFA in Painting from the University of Texas in San Antonio.
 His artwork is part of public and private collections, such as the McNay Art Museum in San Antonio, the National Museum of Mexican Art in Chicago, Mexic-Arte Museum in Austin, Capital One Financial Services in Plano,TX, and Artes de la Rosa in Fort Worth,TX.
 Raul is originally from Houston, TX but he and his wife have been calling San Antonio home since 2012.
 Raul spends his days as the primary caretaker to their two young daughters.

 Raul’s work is often inspired by being a stay-at-home father, work, challenging stereotypes, painting, and beauty.
-Raul’s foundations in drawing, painting, and self-taught dancing have allowed him to create a world of narrative, symbolism, and color.
+Raul’s foundations in drawing, painting, and self-taught dancing have allowed him to create a world of narrative, cultural symbolism, and color.